Analyzing BioCryst Pharmaceuticals's Unusual Options Activity | Benzinga

 Analyzing BioCryst Pharmaceuticals's Unusual Options Activity

-On Tuesday, shares of BioCryst Pharmaceuticals (NASDAQ:BCRX) saw unusual options activity.
-After the option alert, the stock price moved down to $16.8.
+BioCryst Pharmaceuticals (NASDAQ:BCRX) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $15.66 following the option alert.

 Three Indications Of Unusual Options Activity